Advanced Platform Technology Center

 - An unofficial transcript detailing your university courses and grades

-- Two letters of recommendation: Letters should come from individuals who are familiar with your academic or work/research performance, such as faculty or supervisor, and who can comment on your suitability for this program.
+- Two letters of recommendation preferred, one letter required.
+Letters should come from individuals who are familiar with your academic or work/research performance, such as faculty or supervisor, and who can comment on your suitability for this program.

 - If you have already discussed working with an APT Center Investigator, a letter of support from that Investigator should be included and can count as one of the recommendations.